briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

 STATUS: deployed
 REVISION: 1
 NOTES:
-Thank you for installing HashiCorp Vault!
+Thank we for installing HashiCorp Vault!

-Now that you have deployed Vault, you should look over the docs on using Vault with Kubernetes available here:
+Now that we have deployed Vault, we should look over the docs on using Vault with Kubernetes available here:

 https://www.vaultproject.io/docs/

-Your release is named vault.
+our release is named vault.
 To learn more about the release, try:

   $ helm status vault
   $ helm get manifest vault